-Domestic violence is abuse that happens between members of the same family or persons involved in a close relationship: husband/wife; boyfriend/girlfriend; parent/child; same-sex couple; adult child/elderly parent.
-The majority of victims are women.
+Domestic Violence is abuse that happens between members of the same family or persons involved in a close relationship in the past or present, including married or unmarried couples, parents/guardians and children of any age.

-- Emotional/verbal abuse: threats, name-calling, words that hurt and/or humiliate
+- Emotional and Verbal Abuse: threats, name-calling, words that are meant to hurt and/or humiliate

-- Sexual abuse: unwanted touching; forcing an adult or child to engage in sexual acts against his or her will.
-This may be known as rape and/or incest
+- Sexual Abuse: unwanted touching; forcing an adult or child to engage in sexual acts against his or her will.
+This includes rape and/or incest

 You have the right: